onqtam/headjack/docs/why/15_THE_WAY_FORWARD.md

 > "This is what’s happening to us.
 History is a process of metamorphosis.
 It’s a pupation stage.
 It begins with naked monkeys and it ends with a human–machine planet-girdling interface capable of releasing the energies that light the stars.
 And it lasts about 15,000–20,000 years, and during that period the entire process hangs in the balance.
 It’s a period of high risk." - [Terence McKenna](https://www.organism.earth/library/document/eros-and-the-eschaton#:~:text=This%20is%20what%E2%80%99s%20happening,period%20of%20high%20risk.)

 > "Newton's third law.
 You've got to leave something behind." - [Cooper, Interstellar (2014)](https://www.imdb.com/title/tt0816692/quotes/?item=qt2373887&ref_=ext_shr_lnk)

+> "The supreme art of war is to subdue the enemy without fighting." - [Sun Tzu](https://www.azquotes.com/quote/548148)

 > "When everything seem to be going against you, remember that the airplane takes off against the wind, not with it." - [Henry Ford](https://www.goodreads.com/quotes/107178-when-everything-seem-to-be-going-against-you-remember-that)